cscart/docs/en/user_guide/users/customers/change_profile_fields.rst

 #.
 You'll see a window where you'll be able to specify the properties of the profile field:

-   * **Description**—the name of the field as it appears to customers and administrators.
+   * **Name**—the name of the field as it appears to customers and administrators.

-   * **Field name**—the character sequence unique for each profile field.
+   * **Code**—the character sequence unique for each profile field.
 It serves to identify the field and can be :ref:`used as a variable in the document editor. <profile-field-in-document>`

    * **Position**—the position of this profile field on the list relative to other fields.